-Something we are all wondering is whether the proposed Lower Thames Crossing will be a Smart Motorway.
+Something many are wondering is whether the proposed Lower Thames Crossing would be a Smart Motorway.
 Not that there is anything smart about Smart Motorways.
-Recent mainstream media coverage has brought to the forefront just how dangerous the are.
+Ongoing mainstream media coverage has brought to the forefront just how dangerous they are.

 The dangers of Smart Motorways

-Also in the programme, the Sectretary of State for Transport, Grant Shapps MP, who is at this time the person who would be responsible for deciding whether to grant the LTC Development Consent Order or not said “We absolutely have to have these as safe or safer than regular motorways or we shouldn’t have them at all.”
+In the ‘Panorama‘ programme, the Secretary of State for Transport, Grant Shapps MP, who is at this time the person who would be responsible for deciding whether to grant the LTC Development Consent Order or not said “We absolutely have to have these as safe or safer than regular motorways or we shouldn’t have them at all.”
 He stated that the Government are investigating the matter.

 Sir Mike Penning MP, who was the Transport Minister who signed off on the expansion of the smart motorway network was also interviewed.
 He stated that what he signed off on was not delivered, and that what was delivered was dangerous.